Skip to Content

 MergeLoom local worker UI showing recent worker runs and execution state.

-Local worker UI: watch the worker run list when you need to confirm that an executor leased the job and started processing it.
+Local worker UI: watch the worker run list when you need to confirm that an executor started processing the job.

 MergeLoom job audit view showing execution steps for a ticket-to-code run.

 Customer controller: use the job audit view to see what happened during the run.
-Use the local worker UI when you need worker-local provider and trace details.
+For Self Hosted, use the local worker UI when you need worker-local provider and trace details.

 For a configured issue-to-review path:

-1. Control plane detects an eligible ticket or issue.
+1. The controller detects an eligible ticket or issue.

 MergeLoom-created pull requests visible in the code host after a successful run.